classgraph/classgraph/Zero-Bugs-Commitment.md

 end state of a significant proportion of bug reports filed across the open source ecosystem.)*

-💡 We pledge to be responsive to bug reports and requests currently open in our project's bug tracker.
+💡 We pledge to be responsive to bug reports, comments and requests currently open in our project's bug tracker, and to be proactive in resolving problems as quickly as practical.

 ## 4. We will be respectful and inclusive.